 FAFSA must be on file.
 All other eligibility requirements listed below must be met.

-The application is now available.
-Please CLICK HERE TO APPLY.
+The application is no longer available.

 The Federal Government has established the Higher Education Emergency Relief Fund